Your steps might lead you to a post office sooner or later.

 Everything else will be filled in by the post office.
 The submission form is the same for sending parcels too.

-Aside from ordinary and registered mail you can send a business letter (obchodní psaní, comes in handy when sending letters in bulk), insured letter (cenné psaní, used for sending valuables), EMS (express mail service; next day delivery guaranteed to arrive no later than at 2 pm), and ordinary and registered mail for the blind (obyčejná a doporučená slepecká zásilka).
+Aside from ordinary and registered mail you can send a business letter (obchodní psaní, comes in handy when sending letters in bulk), insured letter (cenné psaní, used for sending valuables), and ordinary and registered mail for the blind (obyčejná a doporučená slepecká zásilka).

 All these can be used for both within the Czech Republic and abroad.

 Delivery of a letter depends on the type of the delivered letter.
 Ordinary letters are usually dropped in your house postbox whilst registered letters and insured letters must be handed over by the letter carrier in person.

 If you are not at home at the time of the delivery, you will find a notice in your postbox.
 With that notice, you need to go to a specific post office (you will find information about it on the notice) and pick your letter up.
 If you lose the notice you can instead show your ID which has to bear the same address as the one on the letter.
 You can even send someone else to pick up your letter, as long as they have an authenticated power of attorney or a special recipient card.
 The recipient card enables the authorised person to accept consignments and money order amounts on behalf of the addressee (the only exception being when the letter is to be delivered to the addressee only – ‘do vlastních rukou’).
 You can apply for the card at any post office or online.